 2 – 10, The Broadway

 Nos.
 2-4 were built in the 17th century or earlier and are listed grade II.
 They were refaced in the 18th century and a shop front added in the 19th.
 They have an old tiled roof with painted rendering.
-As shown in the photo gallery below they were for many years Meads the grocers, later McGregor’s Stores, then a second-hand book shop and more recently a hairdresser.
-It is now a clothes shop.
+As shown in the photo gallery below they were for many years Meads the grocers.
+In about 1910, it became Arthur Terry’s.
+Mr. Terry bought the building from the Shardeloes estate in 1928 for £503 and sold the business in about 1935 when it became McGregor’s Stores, then a second-hand book shop and more recently a hairdresser.
+It is now part of a clothes shop.

 Nos 6-10 are also listed grade II but built in the early 19th century in red brick with a tiled roof.
 W Bright moved his shoe shop here from Whielden Street – see photo below.